New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Tasks to Support Accomplishing the Prospective Results

 Third, fine timing resolution—at the sub-nanosecond level in some cases—plays a key role in separating prompt and delayed signals, rejecting accidental backgrounds, and probing BSM particles with delayed decays.
-This feature is inherent in many pulsed-beam facilities, such as DUNE, JSNS$^{2}$, COHERENT and CCM, where the structured beam timing naturally provides a low-background window.
+This feature is inherent in many pulsed-beam facilities, such as DUNE, JSNS$^{2}$, COHERENT, and CCM, where the structured beam timing naturally provides a low-background window.

 Fourth, particle identification or flavor identification capabilities are essential for many BSM studies.
-For example, sterile neutrinos or non-standard interactions often lead to flavor-dependent disappearance or appearance patterns, such as unexpected $\nu_{e}\rightarrow\nu_{\tau}$ transitions, which cannot be interpreted without clear identification of the final-state lepton flavor.
+For example, sterile neutrinos or NSIs often lead to flavor-dependent disappearance or appearance patterns, such as unexpected $\nu_{e}\rightarrow\nu_{\tau}$ transitions, which cannot be interpreted without clear identification of the final-state lepton flavor.
 The ability to distinguish $\nu_{e}, \nu_{\mu}$ and $\nu_{\tau}$ enhances sensitivity to such effects, particularly in long-baseline experiments like DUNE.
-In addition to flavor tagging, the ability to distinguish between electron- and photon-induced showers is important for identifying BSM signals involving light dark matter or axion-like particles.
+In addition to flavor tagging, the ability to distinguish between electron- and photon-induced showers is important for identifying BSM signals involving LDM or ALPs.
 Both LDM scattering off electrons and ALP decays into two photons can produce electromagnetic signatures that resemble standard neutrino interactions, particularly neutral current events with $\pi^{0}\rightarrow\gamma\gamma$ decays.
-However, while photon-induced showers typically exhibit a conversion gap and are characterized by two track topologies or broader transverse profiles, electron-induced showers originate directly at the interaction vertex and tend to be more collimated.
+However, while photon-induced showers typically exhibit a conversion gap and are characterized by two-track topologies or broader transverse profiles, electron-induced showers originate directly at the interaction vertex and tend to be more collimated.
 High-resolution calorimetry and tracking systems are therefore essential to resolve the shower initiation point, measure opening angles, and reconstruct the event topology with precision.

 Fifth, background suppression remains a central challenge in the detection of rare BSM processes.
-Shielding from cosmic rays and environmental readioactivity, use of passive and active veto systems, and the employment of side-band or reactor-off data are widely used to model and subtract backgrounds.
+Shielding from cosmic rays and environmental radioactivity, use of passive and active veto systems, and the employment of side-band or reactor-off data are widely used to model and subtract backgrounds.
 In particular, surface or shallow-depth detectors like NEON or DAMSA require stringent background modeling to extract small signals from large rates of reactor- or beam-related neutrons and photons.